RabadanLab/arcasHLA/README.md

 ```
 arcasHLA reference --update
 ```
 If you are running multiple tools to type HLAs, it can be helpful to use the same version of IMGT/HLA.
-You can select the version you like using the commithash from [the IMGT/HLA github](https://github.com/ANHIG/IMGTHLA/commits/Latest).
+You can select the version you like using the commithash from the [IMGT/HLA Github](https://github.com/ANHIG/IMGTHLA/commits/Latest).

 ```
 arcasHLA reference --version [commithash]